MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

    When you're done configuring settings, select **Next**.

-7. On the **Assignments** page, select the Azure AD groups that receive this profile.
+7. On the **Assignments** page, select the Microsoft Entra groups that receive this profile.
 For more information on assigning profiles, see [Assign user and device profiles](/mem/intune/configuration/device-profile-assign).

    Select **Next** to continue.